 * Crude accounts for 3.8 mln b/d, gasoline up 30 pct

-* Upstream Nigeria deal expected to close later this year
+* Vitol's upstream Nigeria deal expected to close later this year

 By Julia Payne

-LONDON, March 19 (Reuters) - Vitol reported higher traded volumes last year on Tuesday, cementing its position as the world's largest oil trader, and said it saw oil demand rising for at least for another 15 years, despite global attempts to expand green energy.
+LONDON, March 19 (Reuters) - Vitol cemented its position as the world's largest oil trader in 2018 and said it saw oil demand rising for at least for another 15 years, despite global attempts to expand green energy.

-Vitol, which is run out of London, also said its traded crude and products volumes rose to 7.4 million barrels per day (bpd) last year.
-In 2017, it said its volumes were 7.2 million bpd in 2017.
+The firm, run out of London, said its traded crude and products volumes rose to 7.4 million barrels per day (bpd) last year.
+In 2017, it said its volumes were 7.2 million bpd.

 Total oil volume was 357 million tonnes, up slightly from 349 million tonnes the previous year, it said in a statement.